'I'm full because of what the house stands for' | Central Texas nonprofit invites family into their first home

 "There are a lot of people who take advantage of us, apart from the fact that we don't know English and it's a little difficult for us.
 There are people who scam you, as it happened to us."

-The nonprofit is working hard to expand their services nationwide.
-The website details the three main programs it offers, including veteran services, "first steps" and housing support.
+Front Steps is working hard to expand its services nationwide.
+The nonprofit's website details the three main programs it offers, including veteran services, "first steps" and housing support.